daddykev/stardust-distro/README.md

 ## 🔗 Stardust Ecosystem

-Stardust Distro is part of the larger Stardust Ecosystem:
+Stardust Distro is part of the Stardust Ecosystem:

 - [DDEX Workbench](https://github.com/daddykev/ddex-workbench) - Validation and testing tools
 - [Stardust DSP](https://github.com/daddykev/stardust-dsp) - Streaming platform

-Working on unified authentication for seamless workflow integration.
+Each tool is standalone but designed to work together through standard APIs and integrations.

 -----

 ## 🙏 Acknowledgments

-Built with the music industry in mind.
+Built with a better world in mind.
 Special thanks to:

-- [DDEX](https://ddex.net) for the standards and ongoing support
+- [DDEX](https://ddex.net) for maintaining the standards
-- [Deezer](https://developers.deezer.com) for their public API
 - Early contributors and testers
 - The Vue.js and Firebase teams
 - The open-source community